mixmastamyk/e2/readme.rst

 ~~~~~~~~~~~~~~~~~~~~~

 When you've used ``ezenv`` in your project,
-it is very easy to create a custom environment to operate under:
+it is easy to create a custom environment to operate under:

 .. code:: python